 With a stellar midtown location, unusually large rooms and a retinue of five-star hotel services, the Berkshire attracted upscale artists, theater folk and socialites.
 Ethel Merman lived here for years as did her mother.
 Alfred Hitchcock was a regular.

 A big draw was the Barberry Room, deemed “the most exclusive restaurant in New York” by the Daily News.
-Designed by Norman Bel Geddes, a leading theatrical and industrial designer, the Barberry oozed glamour with a towering ceiling blanketed in hammered copper and bronze, enormous copper-framed mirrors and just 34 tables.
+Designed by Norman Bel Geddes, a leading theatrical and industrial designer and father of actress Barbara Bel Geddes, the Barberry oozed glamour with a towering ceiling blanketed in hammered copper and bronze, enormous copper-framed mirrors and just 34 tables.
 Edward R. Murrow dined every Friday before his Person to Person television show aired.
 Frank Sinatra was spotted with 21-year-old Gloria Vanderbilt.
 Salvador Dali, offended by the room’s old school painting of nymphs and a satyr by William-Adolphe Bouguereau, painted an abstract replacement, applying the finishing touches with his head, sheathed in a rubber cap.
 And composer Richard Rodgers, the toast of Broadway, had his own table.

 As the story goes, in 1942 Rodgers wanted to make a musical of Green Grow the Lilacs, a hit play about cowboys and farmers set in the Native American territory that became Oklahoma in 1907.
 Over lunch at the Barberry, he asked lyricist Oscar Hammerstein to read the play.
 “I don’t have to read it,” Hammerstein replied.
 “I know it, and I’m crazy about it.
 I’d love to do it with you.”
 Their Barberry-lunch partnership blossomed into 11 classic musicals including Carousel, South Pacific, The King and I and Oklahoma!